apollographql/apollo/docs/source/tutorial/client.md

 Our key is now stored under the environment variable `ENGINE_API_KEY`.
 Apollo VSCode uses this API key to pull down your schema from the registry.

-Next, create an Apollo config file called `apollo.config.js`.
+Next, open an Apollo config file called `apollo.config.js`.
 This config file is how you configure both the Apollo VSCode extension and CLI.
 Paste the snippet below into the file:

 ```js
 module.exports = {